Animal shelter: United States

 In the United States there is no government-run organization that provides oversight or regulation of the various shelters on a national basis.
 However, many individual states regulate shelters within their jurisdiction.
 One of the earliest comprehensive measures was the Georgia Animal Protection Act of 1986, a law enacted in response to the inhumane treatment of companion animals by a pet store chain in Atlanta.
 It provided for the licensing and regulation of pet shops, stables, kennels, and animal shelters, and it established, for the first time, minimum standards of care.
 The Georgia Department of Agriculture was tasked with licensing animal shelters and enforcing the new law through the Department's newly created Animal Protection Division.
 An additional provision, added in 1990, was the Humane Euthanasia Act, the first state law to mandate intravenous injection of sodium pentothal in place of gas chambers and other less humane methods.
 The law was further expanded and strengthened with the Animal Protection Act of 2000.

 Currently, it is estimated that there are approximately 5,000 independently-run animal shelters operating nationwide.
 Shelters have redefined their role since the 1990s.
 No longer serving as a lifelong repository for strays and drop-offs, modern shelters have taken the lead in controlling the pet population, promoting pet adoption and studying shelter animals' health and behavior.
 To prevent animal euthanization, some shelters offer behavioral assessments of animals and training classes to make them more adoptable to the public.
 Most shelters also provide medical care that includes spaying and neutering to prevent overpopulation.

 Shelters and shelter-like volunteer organizations responded to cat overpopulation with trap-neuter-return (TNR) programs, which reduced feral cat populations and reduced the burden on shelters.

 In the United States, many government-run animal shelters operate in conditions that are far from ideal.
-In the wake of the financial crisis of 2007–2008, many government shelters ran out of adequate space and financial resources.
+During the 2008 financial crisis, many government shelters ran out of adequate space and financial resources.
 Shelters unable to raise additional funds to provide for the increased number of incoming animals have no choice but to euthanize them, sometimes within days.
 In 2012, approximately four million cats and dogs died in U.S. shelters.
-However, in recent years, there has been a dramatic drop in the number of animals euthanized in shelters, due mainly to a successful push to promote spaying and neutering of pets.
+However, recent years have seen a dramatic drop in the number of animals euthanized in shelters, falling up to 75% in some large cities, due mainly to a successful push to promote spaying and neutering of pets.